Shawn-Nichol/Powershell/HashComparisonModule/Hash Checker/psm1.md

 <#
 .SYNOPSIS
-This function, Compare-Hash, is designed to compare the SHA-512 hash of a file with a known hash value.
+    Compares a provided hash with the calculated hash of a file and displays the result in color-coded text.

 .DESCRIPTION
-The Compare-Hash function calculates the SHA-512 hash of a specified file and compares it to a provided known hash value.
-It is useful for verifying the integrity of files using cryptographic hashes.
+    This function calculates the hash of a file using a specified hash algorithm, compares it to a provided hash, and displays the result in green (valid) or red (invalid) text.
+It also displays the provided and calculated hashes.

 .PARAMETER FilePath
-Specifies the path to the file for which you want to calculate the hash.
+    Specifies the path to the file you want to calculate the hash.

-.PARAMETER KnownHash
+.PARAMETER ProvidedHash
-Specifies the known SHA-512 hash value to compare with the calculated hash of the file.
+    Specifies the hash value to compare against the calculated hash of the file.

+.PARAMETER HashType
+    Specifies the hash algorithm to use.
+Valid values are "MD5," "SHA1," "SHA256," "SHA384," or "SHA512."
+The default is "SHA512."

 .EXAMPLE
-PS C:\> Compare-Hash -FilePath "C:\Path\To\Your\File.ext" -KnownHash "YourKnownSHA512HashHere"
+    Compare-Hash -FilePath "C:\Path\To\Your\File.txt" -ProvidedHash "YourProvidedHashHere"

-.NOTES
-File Name: Compare-Hash.ps1
-Author: Your Name
-Copyright (c) 2023 Your Company.
-All rights reserved.
+    This example calculates the SHA-512 hash of the specified file and compares it to the provided hash.

+.EXAMPLE
+    Compare-Hash -FilePath "C:\Path\To\Another\File.txt" -ProvidedHash "AnotherProvidedHash" -HashType "SHA256" This example calculates the SHA-256 hash of a different file and compares it to the provided hash using the SHA-256 algorithm.
 #>

 function Compare-Hash {